 Health care stocks are a good place for dividends.
 Let’s check in on one of my favorite pharmaceutical companies, AbbVie.
 I put these assumptions into the dividend growth model formula.

 - Current annual dividend payment – $5.20 per share

 - My desired annual return on investment – 10%

-Using these assumptions, the dividend discount model calculates the fair value of AbbVie stock at a lofty $168 per share.
+Using these assumptions, the dividend discount model calculates the fair value of AbbVie stock at a lofty $185 per share.
 Holy smokes!
 Gordon Growth tells us we have a screaming buy here.
-AbbVie is trading well under $100 per share.
+AbbVie has been trading around $100 per share.